LogoLogo

 Each reversal risk with a high or very risk score is subject to:

-Since both biochar producers and users are eligible for removal RCCs under this methodology, additional details are provided here.
-If only one party seeks to issue carbon credits, this must be proven through signed agreements, minimizing the risk of double counting..
+If only one party intends to issue carbon credits, this must be proven through signed agreements, minimizing the risk of double counting.

-For example, if a biochar producer seeks to issue carbon credits, they must obtain a signed agreement from the farmer stating that they will not claim carbon credits for the biochar use.
+For example, if only the biochar producer seeks to issue carbon credits, they must obtain a signed agreement from the farmer whose land biochar will be spread on, stating that the farmer will not also try to issue carbon credits for their use of biochar.

 Common co-benefits of biochar application to soil, and their sources of proof, are detailed in Table 1.
 Project Developers may suggest and prove other co-benefits not mentioned here.